 Continuing the Sock

 For the purposes of practicing this cast on method, work a few more rounds of straight knitting just to see what it looks like.
-In this picture, I've worked three rounds, and you can already start to see the toe shape happening.
+In this picture, we've worked three rounds, and you can already start to see the toe shape happening.